 What is College Fit?

-Did you know that there are more than 4,000 degree-granting institutions in the US?
-No wonder it is so hard to choose a college.
-Whether you are just creating your list or trying to finalize your college choice you need to make sure you consider the three areas of fit.
+Did you know that there are more than 3,000 degree-granting colleges and universities in the U.S.?
+No wonder it can feel overwhelming to choose the right one.
+Whether you are just beginning your list or narrowing down your final choice, it is important to think beyond rankings or prestige.
+The best college for you will meet three key areas of fit:

 Financial Fit ~ Academic Fit ~ Social Fit